schanro/DAT205IAS/README.md

-AI was used with the formatting and commenting the code.
+AI was used to assist with the formatting and commenting of this code.